 At Humanyze.
 I work as the computational social scientist (data scientist) and leading the research area at Humanyze (a startup that was born out of Sandy Pentland's Human Dynamics group at MIT Media Lab).
-The main problem I'm trying to solve at Humanyze is
+The main problem I'm trying to solve is

-how to model the indicators of engagement of employees, productivity of teams, and adaptability of organizations by making use of the metadata of the existing workplace technologies such as calendar, e-mail, Slack, etc., and ID badges (to capture co-locations).
+how to model the indicators of engagement of employees, productivity of teams, and adaptability of organizations using the metadata (no content) of the workplace technologies such as calendar, e-mail, Slack, etc., and sensors (if available).
 The theories and methods on which my algorithms rely are primarily from the fields of organizational behavior and social network analysis.
 My responsibilities include writing papers, collaborating with researchers, and supervising interns.
-Some of my projects:
+Some of my research output:

 - Exploring the Impact of Mandatory Remote Work during the COVID-19 Pandemic (Oz and Crooks, 2020).
 Using workplace communication metadata, I examined the heterogeneous effects of mandatory remote work.
 Presented this work at SBP-BRIMS.